codacy/ssm-parameter-manager/README.md

 Currently, this tool only works with the **AWS_PROFILE** variable, which will be used to point to the right AWS account.

+If `-parameterPrefix` flag is specified, existing parameters with that prefix will be deleted from AWS.

 Parameters created with this tool will be tagged with

 ```